Milford Readers & Writers Festival Board Members

 Originally from Port Jervis, New York, Edson returned to the area, retiring in Shohola, Pennsylvania, after a decades-long international career in education and public health communication.

-Carol McManus serves as co-chair of the Milford Readers and Writers Festival.
-She is an award-winning author, professional speaker, and radio host.
-She is passionate about the written word, and helping others discover their voice through poetry and prose.
+Carol McManus is an award-winning author, professional speaker, and radio host.
+She is the Senior Editor for the Mark Victor Hansen Library and oversees a team of ghostwriters and illustrators.
+She is passionate about the written word and helping others discover their voice through poetry and prose.

 Barbara is a English teacher, a writing professor, and a former school administrator.
 She serves as Pike Artworks’ Secretary, and runs the children’s events at the festival.